-Cytokines that are sometimes used to treat cancer include:
+Cytokines that are sometimes used to treat cancer:

 - Interferons (INFs).
 Researchers have found that one type of interferon, called INF-alfa, can enhance your immune response to cancer cells by causing certain white blood cells, such as natural killer cells and dendritic cells, to become active.
 INF-alfa may also slow the growth of cancer cells or promote their death.

-Hematopoietic growth factors are cytokines that are used to reduce side effects from cancer treatment by promoting the growth of blood cells that are damaged by chemotherapy.
-They include:
+Cytokines that are sometimes used to reduce side effects from cancer treatment are called hematopoietic growth factors.
+They promote the growth of blood cells that are damaged by chemotherapy: